SummerOfCode2020/ta-time/saturdays-with-rob-12pm-2pm/README.md

  - Jessica Reynolds:
  *10-10-10 challenge, specifically Challenge 03
  *Discussing how to use console.log / knowing what to call for when testing

 ## July 25th Attendees

-Add your name to request a ticket for admittance
+none

+## August 8th Attendees

+ -Jessica Reynolds: help with order book